-The designation of the significant ridgelines within the Santa Monica Mountains public road.
+The designation of the significant ridgelines within the Santa Monica Mountains elevation from the valley or canyon floor.
+Generally, these ridges are observable from any location on the valley floor, from a community, or from a public road.
 Geologic conditions in the Santa Monica Mountains North Area make this a common condition.